What Is Adult ADHD? Adult Attention Deficit Disorder

 Treatment Overview for Adult ADD

-As in children with the disorder, ADHD drugs called stimulant medications represent the front line treatment protocol for the ADHD adult.
+As in children with the disorder, ADHD drugs, called stimulant medications, represent the front line treatment protocol for the ADHD adult.
 These greatly improve the cognitive and behavioral symptoms associated with the condition in the majority of adults.
-For adults with a potential for substance abuse, a non-stimulant drug such as Strattera has shown moderate efficacy in some adults, but stimulants still demonstrate the highest degree of efficacy in bringing significant relief to ADHD adults.
+For adults with potential for substance abuse, a non-stimulant drug such as Strattera has shown moderate efficacy in some adults, but stimulants still demonstrate the highest degree of efficacy in bringing significant relief to ADHD adults.